GokulVSD/TicTacTmObilE/README.md

 - **Source Code**: Submitted via GitHub repository.
 - **Demo Video**: Demonstration video uploaded to YouTube, link included in the project report.
 - **Project Report**: A technical document explaining the implementation details (using the IEEE Transactions format).

----

-This README provides clear instructions for setting up and running the project, along with an overview of the technical aspects and contribution guidelines.
-Let me know if you'd like to make any adjustments!